Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Smallest system Size for Hydrodynamic Description

-From now on, as an abbreviation, we call the Gubser hydrodynamic solution together with Cooper-Frye prescription \cite{Cooper:1974mv} for the freeze-out as GubsHyd.
-A detail of the ``model'' can be found in the appendix~\ref{appA}.
-A difference between GubsHyd and the conventional numerical hydrodynamic solutions is in their initiations.
-In the numerical hydrodynamic computations, the initial energy density is prepared on a $\tau=\text{cte}$ surface (Fig.~\ref{InitiationEnergy} (left)) while GubsHyd is initiated on $\rho=\rho_\hyd=\text{cte}$ (Fig.~\ref{InitiationEnergy} (right)).
-Referring to Eq.~\eqref{gubsersolution}, one simply finds that $\rho=\text{cte}$ is equivalent to $\tau \epsilon^{1/4}=\text{cte}$ which subsequently equivalent to $\tau T=\text{cte}$ by using e.o.s. $\epsilon=C_0 T^4$.
+From now on, as an abbreviation, the Gubser hydrodynamic solution together with Cooper-Frye prescription \cite{Cooper:1974mv} for the freeze-out is called {\tt GubsHyd}.
+A detail of the ``model'' can be found in appendix~\ref{appA}.
+A difference between {\tt GubsHyd} and the conventional numerical hydrodynamic solutions is in their initiations.
+In the numerical hydrodynamic computations, the initial energy density is prepared on a $\tau=\text{cte}$ surface (Fig.~\ref{InitiationEnergy} (left)) while {\tt GubsHyd} is initiated on a surface with condition $\rho=\rho_\hyd=\text{cte}$ (Fig.~\ref{InitiationEnergy} (right)).
+Referring to Eq.~\eqref{gubsersolution}, one simply finds that $\rho=\text{cte}$ is equivalent to $\tau \epsilon^{1/4}=\text{cte}$ which is subsequently equivalent to $\tau T=\text{cte}$ by using e.o.s. $\epsilon=C_0 T^4$.